 Your venue plays a big role in how to shop for a wedding dress because your overall bridal look should be cohesive with your venue style.
 For example, a crystal embellished mermaid gown would suit a glamorous ballroom, while a simple, flowing sheath dress would be the ideal ensemble for remote “I dos” on a sandy beach.

-The last thing you’ll want to do is fall in love with a wedding dress that is way past your budget.
+The last thing you’ll want to do is fall in love with a wedding dress that is way over budget.
 On average, brides allot nine percent of their wedding budgets to their wedding attire.
 So come up with a number that you’re willing to spend and stick to it.
 That way you can tell the bridal salon right away how much you’re able to spend on that dream wedding dress.

 Decide which wedding dress silhouette you’re looking for before you step into any bridal salons.
 Think about what styles look best on you, and which ones you prefer—form-fitting trumpet gowns, or more forgiving A-lines?
 Having your preferred silhouettes and shapes in mind before your appointments will really allow you to shop for a wedding dress like an expert.

 Do your homework

 If you're wondering how to shop for a wedding dress, here's an important piece of advice: Start early!
 It can take up to six to twelve months to get your wedding dress after you’ve placed the order in the salon, so the sooner you start the less stress you’ll feel.
 Stay ahead of the game and get a jump start on finding your gown shortly after your engagement.